 Finding the Best Places to Retire Since 2006!

-Overview: Highland Beach, a balmy, affluent beach community along State Road A1A in southeastern Florida, is framed by lush vegetation, the Intracoastal Waterway, and the Atlantic Ocean.
-It was settled by Japanese immigrants in the early-1900s and incorporated in 1949.
+Highland Beach is a balmy, summery beach community along tree-lined State Road A1A in southeastern Florida and is framed by lush vegetation, the Intracoastal Waterway and the Atlantic Ocean.
+Its name comes from the fact that is 13 feet above sea level.

-Public Transit: No, although the county has a program to transport the disabled to a shelter in the event of a hurricane.
+There also is no local transportation, but the county offers a program to transport the disabled to a shelter in the event of a hurricane.